Nidderdale

 Gouthwaite reservoir, Nidderdale

-Below this is Pateley Bridge, from where the dale becomes much gentler in character as the River Nidd flows onwards to Knaresborough and an eventual union with the River Ouse near the historic English Civil War battlefield at Marston Moor in the Vale of York.
+Below Pateley Bridge the dale becomes much gentler in character as the River Nidd flows onwards to Knaresborough and out of the dale to an eventual union with the River Ouse near the historic English Civil War battlefield at Marston Moor in the Vale of York.

-Attractions in and near Nidderdale include How Stean Gorge near Lofthouse and Middlesmoor towards the head of the dale, Stump Cross Caverns near Pateley Bridge, Brimham Rocks near Summerbridge, Plumpton Rocks near Knaresborough, and Ripley Castle near Harrogate.
+Attractions and places in and near Nidderdale include How Stean Gorge near Lofthouse and Middlesmoor towards the head of the dale, Ramsgill, Stump Cross Caverns near Pateley Bridge, Brimham Rocks near Summerbridge, Plumpton Rocks near Knaresborough, and Ripley Castle near Harrogate.

 Other Nidderdale websites

-For more information about Nidderdale and the surrounding area, please also visit the following externally maintained website(s):
+For more information about Nidderdale and the surrounding area, please also visit the following externally maintained websites and web pages:

 The Yorkshire Dales